samuelhigbee/samuelhigbee.github.io/index.md

 # Welcome!

 I'm a Phd Student in Economics at the University of Chicago.
 My research focuses on applications of machine learning and optimization in econometrics.

+This site is under construction.
+Check beck for updates!